Renting Guide

 If you feel your landlord's rent increase is not fair there are options.

-How much notice does my landlord need to provide when increasing rent?
+How much notice does my landlord need to give?

 How much can my landlord increase my rent by?